Step 2. Compiling the Volume

 the ASPCS offers discounts of 10% to 20% off the regular price

 for manuscripts that are submitted and published within six months.

-For a more detailed cost estimate, please fill out an application to
+For a more detailed cost estimate, please contact

 Services.
 In addition to the base cost, the

 5.2.1 Color Cover.
 A